rdallman/reed.pizza/content/resume.md

 -------------------------------------------------------------------

 I'm currently building distributed compute & storage systems [as-a-Service], but am interested in many things.
-I try to make systems that are fast, easy to understand and obviously correct, and sometimes it even happens.
+I have lots of experience with building message queueing systems, building job processing systems, coding, configuring and operating docker, Golang and AWS at scale, stewarding open source projects that have live production environments, and working in mixed remote teams spread around the globe.
+I try to build systems that are fast, easy to understand and obviously correct, and sometimes it even happens.

 ### Labor